GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 Inspecting results
 ---------------------------------

-In the above example, we requested silo-format output files every minute.
+In the above example, we requested vtk-format output files every minute.
 We can therefore import these into VisIt or python and visualize the outcome.
 The following figure shows the extents of the generated fracture over time: